bramvdbogaerde/tortilla.rb/README.md

 ## Roadmap
 * Support adding customs headers (like authentication headers)
 * Support other HTTP methods than GET (like POST, UPDATE, DELETE)
-* Implement a OAuth workflow
+* Implement an OAuth workflow

 ## License
 MIT